godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 - **How to measure it?**
   - Count the amount of memory required for variables, data structures, and recursive calls as the input size grows.
 - A common mistake when analyzing algorithms is confusing `Auxiliary Space` with `Space Complexity`; but they’re not the same:
-  - `Auxiliary Space`: Extra memory used by the algorithm excluding the input/output.
+  - `Auxiliary Space`: Extra memory used by the algorithm, excluding the input/output.
   - `Space Complexity`: Total memory used, including input, output, and auxiliary space.
 - Below we will have some examples of `Auxiliary Space`.